polar-app/polar-app/New-Latex-Support.md

 - We should consider supporting / migrating to Markdown + Latex and *maybe* WYSIWYG editor but I think markdown might be better.

+- We should be able to have cloze deletions in the Latex like we have in Anki.

 - The serialization of the output needs to have support for identifying what part of the HTML / markdown / content is in Latex so that it's not just a "blob" of HTML.